Unilever enjoys strong 2022 on higher prices

 Issued on:

-London (AFP) – British consumer goods group Unilever said Thursday that 2022 profits soared as sales of its food and hygiene products leapt on higher prices fuelled by inflationary pressures.
+London (AFP) – British consumer goods group Unilever said Thursday that 2022 profits soared as sales leapt after product prices shot higher in line with rampant inflation.

-Profit after taxation jumped 26 percent to 7.6 billion euros ($8.2 billion) last year from 2021, as turnover spiked 14.5 percent to 60.1 billion euros, it said in a results statement.
+Profit after tax jumped 26 percent to 7.6 billion euros ($8.2 billion) last year from 2021, as turnover spiked 14.5 percent to 60.1 billion euros, offsetting its own higher costs, Unilever said in a results statement.

 Unilever produces household food, cleaning and beauty products, including Magnum ice cream, Cif surface cleaner and Dove soap.